gocd/www.go.cd/_posts/2014-11-14-Go_14_3_issue_with_uploading_compressed_artifacts.markdown

 - you use Sun/Oracle java to run Go Server

-- you have SunEC extension installed for your OpenJDK
+- you have SunEC extension installed for your OpenJDK [*EDIT*: on your Go server]

-- Both your server and agent processes run using OpenJDK (not necessarily the same version).
+- Both your server and agent processes run using OpenJDK (not necessarily the same version) [*EDIT*: without <a href="http://en.wikipedia.org/wiki/Elliptic_curve_cryptography">ECC cipher suites</a>.
+As explained in "What caused this?" section, this issue occurs when java on agent supports ECC cipher suites but java on server doesnot.
+You should definitely run the litmus test to be sure.]

+#### Litmus test

-In any case, you should run one such pipeline which uploads a compressed file as an artifact to ensure you are not affected by this defect.
+You should run a pipeline which uploads a compressed file as an artifact to ensure you are not affected by this defect.
+If the artifact shows up on the artifacts tab of the job and can be successfully downloaded, you are safe from the defect.

 ### Workaround
 We are aware that you have been waiting to try your hands on the new APIs and several bug fixes that came out in 14.3.0.